 The brain is hypothesized to rest near a critical point and divergence from this critical point is increasingly regarded as an important biomarker for psychopathology and neuropathy (O'Byrne et al., 2022).
 Importantly, the brain enters a state of sub-critical dynamics when people engage in tasks versus rest (Pfeffer et al. 2018) and becomes even more sub-critical with increasing task demands (Churchill et al., 2016; Kardan et al., 2020).
-We thus hypothesize that phenomenological, subjective cognitive effort indexes sub-criticality associated with demanding task engagement.
+We thus hypothesize that phenomenological, subjective cognitive effort indexes divergence from criticality associated with demanding task engagement.
 Given that deficient cognitive effort is a core feature of multiple forms of psychopathology (Patzelt et al. 2019, Westbrook and Braver, 2015), it is essential to understand the mechanisms of subjective effort sensitivity.
-If, as we hypothesize, subjective effort reflects sub-critical brain dynamics, we may one day be able to predict subjective effort by measuring a brain's proximity to a critical point, and also develop treatments for targeting the mechanisms which underlie sub-criticality in some individuals.
+If, as we hypothesize, subjective effort reflects divergence from criticality, we may one day be able to predict subjective effort by measuring a brain's proximity to a critical point, and develop treatments for targeting the mechanisms which underlie divergence from criticality in some individuals.

 A key control parameter thought to regulate proximity to criticality is the balance of cortical excitation to inhibition or "E/I balance" (Pfeffer et al. 2018; Agrawal et al. 2018).
-Prior work has shown that atomoxetine, a norepinephrine reuptake inhibitor, can modulate brain dynamics making them less sub-critical and more closely approximate critical dynamics, even when people are engaged a task versus rest, consistent with the hypothesis that norepinephrine increases cortical E/I balance (Pfeffer et al. 2018).
+Prior work has shown that atomoxetine, a norepinephrine reuptake inhibitor, can modulate brain dynamics making them less sub-critical and more closely approximate critical dynamics, even when people are engaged in a task versus rest, consistent with the hypothesis that norepinephrine increases cortical E/I balance (Pfeffer et al. 2018).

 Transcranial magnetic stimulation (TMS) is another promising tool for modulating cortical E/I balance and may thereby impact on brain criticality.
 Specifically, theta-burst stimulation (TBS) protocols have been shown to alternately increase (using intermittent TBS) or decrease (continuous TBS) cortical E/I balance (Desforges et al. 2022; Huang et al. 2005; Chung et al. 2018).
 TMS is widely used for treatment of depression (Cole et al., 2022), yet the mechanisms of action are unclear.
-It is therefore tempting to speculate that modulation of E/I balance and critical dynamics contribute to treatment efficacy - especially given that deficient cognitive effort is a defining feature of depression (Westbrook et al. 2022).
+It is therefore tempting to speculate that modulation of E/I balance and critical dynamics contribute to treatment efficacy - especially given that deficient cognitive effort is a core feature of depression (Westbrook et al. 2022).
 TMS is also an attractive experimental tool by virtue of its capacity to precisely target cortical regions.
-Since working memory and cognitive effort are associated with neural activity in the dorsolateral prefrontal cortex (Braver et al. 1997), it is reasonable to posit that modulation of E/I balance and cortical dynamics in the dorsolateral prefrontal cortex impact on subjective cognitive effort and working memory performance.
+Since oculomotor control is mediated by the frontal eye fields and performance can be disrupted by TMS stimulation there (Mackey and Curtis, 2017), it is reasonable to posit that modulation of E/I balance and cortical dynamics in the frontal eye fields might mediate oculomotor control and the subjective effort associated with performing such tasks.